-Kindly refer (weblink - Half Yearly Portfolio) for half yearly portfolio disclosures.

-ii.
-Half yearly Disclosures: Financial Results
+Kindly refer (weblink - Half Yearly Portfolio) for half yearly portfolio disclosures - Not applicable as this is a new scheme ii.
+Half yearly Disclosures: Financial Results iii.
+Annual Report

 The Fund shall within one month from the close of each half year, that is on 31st March and on 30th September, host a soft copy of its unaudited financial results on AMC's website, containing details as specified in Twelfth Schedule of the Regulations and such other details as are necessary for the purpose of providing a true and fair view of the operations of the Fund.